 The regulation period is now five years (as opposed to four, as was the case in the previous two periods), and all the audited system operators (those that supplied over 50 GWh in 2008, as well as smaller Upper Austrian DSOs) are set individual productivity targets derived from an efficiency benchmarking study.
-During the regulation period, the regulated companies are required to close half of the efficiency gap identified by the study.
-Capital expenditure and any increases in the scale of operations are reflected in an investment and operating cost factor that is updated on a rolling basis.
-As with the gas distribution networks, the long-term return on capital employed has been set at 6.42% (4.72% for debt and 8.96% for equity).
-The model also features a general efficiency target of 1.25% per year and recognition of cost increases in accordance with an inflation estimate.
-A major advance is the treatment of inherent time lags, which compensates firms operators for the disadvantages caused by systemic delays in cost compensation.
+During the regulation for the disadvantages caused by systemic delays in cost compensation.
 Another first is the use of a regulatory account, which eliminates the regulated companies' exposure to volume risk.

-GROSS INVESTMENT IN ELECTRICITY NETWORK DEVELOPMENT, EUR '000 the regulatory period (and afterwards consumers profit from the lower cost level)
+Chart 26 Gross investment in electricity network development incl. transmission system operators the regulatory period (and afterwards consumers profit from the lower cost level)